thielicious/swIMG.js/README.md

 ## SETUP INFORMATION

-swIMG is not a stand-alone API, it uses **JQuery** syntax.
+swIMG is not a stand-alone API, it uses **jQuery** syntax.
 This library is required in order to run swIMG.
 Click to download:

 » [jQuery v3.10+]()